-99. North Carolina's witness or notary requirement for mail-in absentee voting pursuant to N.C.
-Gen. Stat. § 163-231(a), even as amended by HB 1169 to require one witness, is a severe burden on Plaintiffs' right to vote in light of the COVID-19 pandemic, because it will require voters, particularly voters at high risk of severe complications and death from COVID-19, to break their self-quarantine and violate social distancing directives at risk to their health.
-Plaintiff Bentley, who is self-isolated at home, lives alone and does not have any family members nearby.
-Satisfying the witness requirement will require her to put herself at risk of contracting COVID-19 in order to satisfy the witness certification requirement.

-100. In the midst of this ongoing public health crisis, there is no state interest in favor of enforcing the witness or notary requirement that justifies the burden placed on Ms. Bentley's constitutional right to vote.
-Any purported state interest in enforcing the witness or notary requirement is neither narrowly drawn to advance nor justified by this interest, in light of the ongoing public health crisis.
+- 89. North Carolina's two-witness or notary requirement for mail-in absentee voting pursuant to N.C.
+Gen. Stat. § 163-231(a) is a severe burden on Plaintiffs' right to vote in light of the COVID-19 pandemic, because it will require voters, particularly voters at high risk of severe complications and death from COVID-19, to break their self-quarantine and violate social distancing directives at risk to their health.
+For example, Plaintiffs Clark, Edwards, and Priddy, who are each self-quarantined with one other person in their household, will be forced to choose between staying home and avoiding contact with people outside their households or seeking out another person to serve as a second witness despite guidance from the CDC and medical professionals to stay quarantined and limit contact with people outside their households.
+Plaintiffs Cates and Bentley, who are also self-isolated at home, live alone and do not have any family members nearby.
+Satisfying the two-witness requirement will require them to put themselves at risk of contracting COVID-19 in order to satisfy the two-witness certification requirement. - 90.
+In the midst of this ongoing public health crisis, there is no state interest in favor of enforcing the two-witness or notary requirement that justifies the burden placed on Plaintiffs' constitutional right to vote.
+Any purported state interest in enforcing the twowitness or notary requirement is neither narrowly drawn to advance nor justified by this interest, in light of the ongoing public health crisis.